 Required User Permissions

 Only users with permission to create dependency relationships between services will be able to draw connections between nodes in the graph.

-- Draw an arrow between the services in your desired direction to denote the dependency relationship.
+- Draw an arrow between the services by selecting a node and dragging it in your desired direction to denote the dependency relationship.

-You can disconnect a relationship from the graph by clicking on the line between two services and clicking Disconnect on the prompt that will appear on the graph.
+You can disconnect a relationship from the graph by clicking on the line between two services and selecting Disconnect in the prompt that appears.